Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m04-cd-pipeline/index.md

 {{< figure src="05-jenkins-configuration-add-credentials-parameter.png">}}

-As you can see, the parameter named `contrast_security.yaml` refers to your file, which we'll use in later steps
+As you can see, the parameter named `contrast_security.yaml` refers to your file, which we'll use in later steps.

 ---
 ### Review Jenkins Pipeline definition

 The Pipeline section contains an in-line definition of your pipeline.
-In the coming sections, we'll spend most of our time adding code to the pipeline definition to include Contrast Security capabilities.
+In the coming sections, we'll spend most of our time editing the content to include Contrast Security capabilities.
 These sections are marked with comments.

 {{< figure src="05-jenkins-configuration-pipeline.png" height="300px">}}
 [See the full-sized picture](05-jenkins-configuration-pipeline.png)